 The materials used include test fish, namely adult pearl catfish (C. gariepinus) broodstock with mature gonads (12 months old, average weight 500 ± 42.50 g) as many as 10 pairs (kept in a fiberglass tank with a diameter of 1.4 m, a tank height of 1.05 m and a water volume of 1384 L), artificial fertilization solution (a mixture of NaCl, CaCl2, KCl) according to the test treatment.
 During 1.5 months of gonad maturation, the brood fish were given mixed feed (commercial feed Hiprovite 128, 40% protein content) at a rate of 2% of biomass weight and fed twice daily (8:00 AM and 5:00 PM).and snail flour (Achatina fulica).
-Total water changes were performed weekly, water temperature was maintained at a constant level (27 ± 1 ºC), and an aeration system was used to requirement dissolved oxygen requirements during maintenance.
+Total water changes were performed weekly, water temperature was maintained at a constant level (27 ± 1 ºC), and an aeration system was used to maintain dissolved oxygen .
 Selection of mature gonad broodstock ready for artificial spawning is carried out based on observations of the pink urogenital papillae organs of the female and male broodstock and indications that the dorsal fins of both broodstock stand up when touched along the surface of the skin in the dorsal area [8].
-Ovulation and spermiation induction of mature broodstock using Ovaprim hormone (dose 0.5 ml/kg for female broodstock and 0.3 ml/kg for male broodstock).
+Ovulation and spermiation induction of mature broodstock was carried out using Ovaprim hormone (dose 0.5 ml/kg for female broodstock and 0.3 ml/kg for male broodstock).

+2.2.